MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 ### Microsoft Accounts (MSAs)

 Microsoft Account (MSA) is the term used for all the Microsoft-managed non-organizational user accounts, such as `hotmail.com`, `live.com`, `outlook.com`.
-Kusto supports user authentication for MSAs that are identified by their Universal Principal Name (UPN).
+Kusto supports user authentication for MSAs (there's no security groups concept) that are identified by their Universal Principal Name (UPN).

-> [!NOTE] There's no security groups concept

 When an MSA principal is configured on a Kusto resource, Kusto **won't** attempt to resolve the UPN provided.